-Taxes in Japan include national taxes collected by the national government, and local taxes collected by prefectural and municipal governments.
-National taxes include income tax, corporate tax, inheritance tax, and consumption tax.
+Taxes in Japan include national taxes collected by the national government and local taxes collected by prefectural and municipal governments.

-For inquiries about national taxes and Prefectural Residents Tax, contact the tax office or the prefectural taxation office.
+Note: For inquiries about national taxes or prefectural taxes, contact the National Tax Agency or a prefectural taxation office respectively.

 Residents Tax (Individual Municipal Residents Tax and Prefectural Residents Tax)

-If your country is part of the Income Tax Convention and you are a student or vocational trainee, you might be exempted from income tax and/or residents tax.
-You must fulfill certain criteria to be exempted, and you must apply separately for exemption from both income tax and residents tax.
+If your home country is part of the Income Tax Convention (a formal agreement between countries covering tax issues)with Japan and you are an exchange student or vocational trainee (those undertaking training in a company/private sector) etc., you might be exempted from income tax and/or residents tax.
+You must fulfill certain criteria to be exempted, and you must apply separately for exemption from income tax and residents tax.
 Please be aware that you cannot be exempted from residents tax if you only apply for income tax exemption.

 There are two methods of paying tax:

 1. Your employer subtracts the amount of tax you owe from your income and pays it to the City.

 2. You pay taxes by yourself.
 The City will send a notification to those paying via the ordinary collection method; confirm the contents of the notification and pay your tax by the due date.

 What happens if you don’t pay your taxes?